blablacar/dgr/README.md

 **Highly experimental and in development**

-Tool to build **RKT** ACI and POD in a mixup of Chef, Dockerfile and Packer logic
+Tool to build [APPC](https://github.com/appc/spec) ACI and POD in a mixup of Chef, Dockerfile and Packer logic.
+[RKT](https://github.com/coreos/rkt) is required in the path to run cnt

 File templating will be resolved on container start using **confd** in env mode